aarikpokras/spectacleos/README.md

 To install Python, run `brew install python3`.
 I know brew is *really* slow (if you haven't updated it in a while), but unless you know a better way to get Python, it's the only way.

-You can use git to download the repo.
+You can use cURL to download the repo.
 Depending on your internet speed, it might download painfully slowly.
 Sorry 'bout that.

 ```bash
 curl -Lo spectacleos.zip https://github.com/aarikpokras/spectacleos/archive/refs/heads/master.zip && chmod -R 755 spectacleos spectacleos/bin